 Step 6: Strive for Moments of Joy

-After you’ve done all the above, it’s now time to create moments of love and joy that will allow your heart to heal and get ready to love some more.
+After you’ve done all the above, it’s now time to create moments of love and joy that will allow you to heal a broken heart and get ready to love some more.

 Moments like…